postmanlabs/newman/README.md

 The built-in CLI reporter supports the following options, use them with appropriate argument switch prefix.
 For example, the option `no-summary` can be passed as `--reporter-no-summary` or `--reporter-cli-no-summary`.

-CLI reporter is enabled by default, you do not need to specifically provide the same as part of `--reporters` option.
+CLI reporter is enabled by default when Newman is used as a CLI, you do not need to specifically provide the same as part of `--reporters` option.
 However, enabling one or more of the other reporters will result in no CLI output.
 Explicitly enable the CLI option in such a scenario.